Publishing

 BT_Logo_Horizontal_003

 As the media landscape changes rapidly, Brisbane Times sits at the forefront of innovation, which means it’s one of the few media brands in Australia to be enjoying readership and revenue growth.
-Since its launch in March 2007 and a significant brand refresh in 2023, Brisbane Times has cemented its place as one of the most-read and trusted news sites in Queensland.

 Our team works tirelessly to deliver the best for the people of greater Brisbane.
 Feeding into the wider metro-masthead structure of Nine Publishing, the team is the tip of the spear when it comes to seeking out stories that matter to Brisbane locals as well as yarns that will resonate nationally.
-With its tight-knit and energised staff, Brisbane Times is leading the way in the changing face of publishing in Australia.